Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Use this Christmas stocking pattern to create an Advent Calendar to use year after year.
 This one could easily become a family heirloom.

 So many perfect Advent calendars for kids!
-If you are looking for something for the adults how about these:
+If you are looking for something to purchase, how about these for this year’s calendar?

 I would love to keep you fully stocked with creative ideas, yummy recipes, fun crafts, and loads of free printables.
 Subscribe to Skip to my Lou to get new ideas delivered to your inbox.
 Follow me on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.